TortoiseGit/TortoiseGit/README.md

 How to build
 ------------

-Building TortoiseGit normally is not necessary; however, it is easy.
+Building TortoiseGit is usually not necessary; however, it is easy.
 All necessary requirements and steps are described in the [build.txt](build.txt) file.
 Our short description in the [architecture.txt](architecture.txt) file might also be helpful.

 License
 =======